codeation/it/README.md

-# it
+# impress terminal application

-Impress terminal application, part of cross-platform GUI Library for Go.
+This is a part of cross-platform GUI Library for Go.
 See https://github.com/codeation/impress

-## Alpha Version

-Notes:

-- The project tested on Debian 11.6 and macOS Big Sur (11.5)
-- The library may contain bugs

 ## Building (Linux + docker)